 A health care worker may need to perform a simple check on a child at a school or early childcare centre to determine if the child has a medical condition such as an ear infection, head lice, scabies, or vision or hearing loss.

-Wherever possible, health workers who need to examine children should seek consent in accordance with Right 7 of the Code of Health and Disability Services Consumers’ Rights.
+Wherever possible, health workers who need to examine children should always seek consent from the child’s parents/guardian in accordance with Right 7 of the Code of Health and Disability Services Consumers’ Rights.
 However, there can be are situations where a health worker is unable to obtain consent.
 A health worker can perform a medical examination without consent only if they are authorised by the Minister of Health according to section 125 of the Health Act 1956.

 Who can be authorised?